Superintendents and Bishops

 I decided to call for a local option on the issue of the sale of alcohol.
 During a very hectic two years, Superintendent Ac Wischmeier knew what I was going to do before I did it.
 I didn’t ask his permission, but I keep him informed.
 He was very grateful.
 When bar owners would call him, he knew what they were calling about and he was able to deal with the issues with minor stress, if not some glee.
 Bishop Tuell was also very supportive.
 One time he told me that if I could not take the pressure in Nome, all I had to do was let him know and I would be assured of an appointment elsewhere.

 As a reward for my good work, he wanted to appoint me to the largest church in Alaska at Fairbanks.
 Can you imagine this?
 They didn’t want me.
 I had to stay in Nome one extra year.
 We left after eight years.
 The local newspaper editor had written that I would destroy Nome and then leave.
 Partly true – I would leave.
 I took joy in the fact that the newspaper editor left town before I did.
-He moved to Fairbanks and died from alcohol abuse.
+He moved to Fairbanks and died, probably from his alcohol abuse.

 During that extra year, there was a new pharaoh elected and selected.
 My bishop was now Cal McConnell and my Superintendent was Ed Stanton.
 Ed believed in people getting along and he advised me to see the newspaper editor and be reconciled.
 Very biblical idea.
 Over my time in Nome, the editor had written fifteen editorials attacking me personally.

 In February I was in Fairbanks to preside at a meeting of the Alaska Christian Conference of Churches, as I was the President.
 The Bishop and Superintendent called me into the pastor’s office (ironic to say the least) to talk about my future.
 The Bishop informed me that, based on what he had heard, I was unappointable in Alaska.
 This meant – go home to Illinois.
 I told the Bishop off.
 It took twenty minutes.
 I rehearsed all my fine pastoral qualities, shared some experiences unknown to others, and proclaimed that I was more than my public reputation.
 By the time I finished, I was bawling like a baby.
 And I walked out of the meeting.
 But, first I told the Bishop I DESERVED the best Alaskan appointment he could give me.
 And then I asked if he heard me.
 He nodded yes and then I walked out.
 Ed Stanton was and is a friend and he came to me later and asked why I didn’t show that side of my personality more often.
 I told him I didn’t appreciate people who cry all the time.
+As of 2008, Ed and I participate in the same local church: Federal Way United Methodist Church in Auburn, Washington.

 I was then appointed to East Anchorage which was, as far as I know, the ONLY appointment available in Alaska.
 I changed my style a wee bit.
 When a public issue came up, I gave the organizer a significant donation and told him to keep my name out of it.
 It worked.